What My Daughter’s Murder Taught Me About Living Courageously

 Few would disagree that Losing a child is the most devastating event a person could endure.
 Search the internet, and you will find countless articles about grief, depression, and the lifelong impact of outliving a child.

 My daughter, Jamie, lived for 30 years, 7 months, and 4 days.
 She spent half of her life in addiction and danger (unbelievably, she survived a near-fatal gunshot wound at the hands of her ex-boyfriend when she was 18 years old).
 Still, her death was unexpected.
 I fully believed Jamie would beat her addiction Beast, but one man’s choice on a hot summer night in August 2016 would remove Jamie’s choice.
 Unarmed and defenseless, Jamie was shot multiple times in the chest and succumbed almost immediately to her injuries.

 We don’t expect to bury our children, and when the occasional thought enters our mind, we push it away as quickly as possible while fighting off waves of nausea.

-Life is full of uncertainty, and when we unsure, we head into fear mode.
+Life is full of uncertainty, and when we feel unsure, we head into fear mode.
 The current Coronavirus Disease (COVID-19) has left the entire world feeling unsettled and scared.

 What we are currently experiencing is nothing most of us have ever dealt with, so we are unprepared.
 Even if we were able to prepare for something like this, would it eliminate the fear?